1. Laughing Monk

-Not quite so new (it opened a few years ago) but still being discovered by those who think San Francisco beer begins and ends with Anchor Steam is 21st Amendment Brewpub on 2nd Street close to the waterfront.
-Also specializing in Belgian-style ales and stouts, 21st Amendment is above all a friendly, informal place, with a big semi-circular bar that seems to welcome strangers into an already happening party.
+Also specializing in Belgian-style beers, primarily ales and stouts, 21st Amendment is above all a friendly, informal place, with a big semi-circular bar that seems to welcome strangers into an already happening party.
 An open kitchen continues the welcoming atmosphere; the only downside is it can get loud.

 Stay at the Hotel Vitale just a few blocks away and you’ll have a pleasant stroll along the waterfront to get back to your bed.

-Back on the west side of the city, in fact about as far west as you can go, are the Beach Chalet and Park Chalet brewpubs, located at the westernmost end of Golden Gate Park where the dunes meet the sea.
-Best known for the history, architecture, and atmosphere of the buildings they’re located in, these brewpubs deserve a nod for their handcrafted beeer as well.
-Owners Gar and Lara Truppelli take brewing so seriously they provide diagrams and instructions on their websites, so the handmade nature of the process will be fully appreciated.
+On the west side of the city, in fact about as far west as you can go, are the Beach Chalet and Park Chalet brewpubs, located at the westernmost end of Golden Gate Park where the dunes meet the sea.
+Best known for the history, architecture, and atmosphere of the buildings they’re located in, these brewpubs deserve a nod for serving a well-curated selection of handcrafted local beer as well.

 Still, back to the buildings, which are worth a visit for admiration’s sake — and for the view.
 The Beach Chalet is located on the second floor of the old Golden Gate Park Visitors’ Center, which had sat vacant for 17 years before its rebirth, and the dining room has a jaw-dropping view of Ocean Beach.
 The spectacular craftsman-style building was designed by famed SF architect Willis Polk, and features restored art-deco WPA murals with scenes depicting San Francisco life was like during the 1930s.
 The restoration and reopening of Beach Chalet was completed in the late 1990s, so its not “news,” but the addition of the Park Chalet a couple of years ago upped the “must visit” factor, thanks to a lovely, wind-protected garden patio and massive stone fireplace.
 Saturday and Sunday afternoons now feature live music, ranging from jazz to funk.